renpy/renpy/sphinx/source/build.rst

 There are two variables that can be used to provide information about the build.

+.. var:: time = None

+    This variable defaults to None, but if your game has been built, it will be set to the time the game was built, in seconds since January 1, 1970.

 .. var:: info = { }

     This variable lets you store information that will be placed into